cedric-cnam/WSVPA/distance-performance-score.md

+## tempo

-The relationship between the MTU durations and RTU durations (performance word) is defined by the tempo.
+Following the definition of [edit-distances](distance-languages.md) and [DTW](DTW.md), we need the same alphabet for performances and scores.
+This requires converting the MTU timestamps in scores into RTU timestamps like in performance symbols.
+The relationship between the MTU durations and RTU durations (performance word) is defined by a tempo curve.

 For a constant fixed tempo, we can built a Weighted Symbolic Visibly Pushdown Transducer computing the performance-score distance.

-Using a tempo model like the one of [Large](tempo-Large.md), we can maintain and update a current tempo value enabling the MTU-RTU conversion.
+Using a tempo model like the one of [Large](tempo-Large.md), we can maintain and update a current tempo value (i.e. build a stepwise-constant tempo curve on-the-fly, left-to-right) enabling the MTU-RTU conversion.